FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/tutorial_specific/android_studio/fork_and_clone_github_repository/Fork-and-Clone-From-GitHub.rst

    Two branches that point to the same commit.

 Immediately after creating a branch the new branch name simply points to the latest commit from the branch that the new branch was created from.
+Now imagine that we create a new commit on that branch.

 .. figure:: images/new-commit-on-feature.png
    :align: center